THE BAHAMAS

 would be said to be symbolic only.

-the other hand, the technical remote possibility that the
+2.3 On the other hand, the technical remote possibility that the

 United Kingdom Parliament would repeal the Order in Council conferring